 How Often Do Dampers Need to Be Replaced?

-Even if you have a throat damper in good condition, you may want to consider replacing it with a top-sealing chimney damper to improve overall efficiency.
-The overall life span of a chimney damper depends on numerous factors, including how often you use your fireplace and if you stay on top of necessary repairs.
+Even if your throat damper is in good condition, you may want to consider replacing it with a top-sealing chimney damper to improve its overall efficiency.
+The overall life span of a chimney damper depends on numerous factors, including how often you use your fireplace and whether you keep up with necessary repairs.

-At Atlanta Chimney Doctor, we’re a leading chimney inspection and repair provider dedicated to meeting and exceeding all our customers’ needs.
-Our owner is present on all jobs to ensure each customer receives the unique care and attention they deserve.
-We are a licensed and fully insured business, offering chimney cleaningmasonry repairsfireplace remodelingchimney cap services and more.
+Atlanta Chimney Doctor is a leading chimney inspection and repair provider dedicated to meeting and exceeding all our customers’ needs.
+Our owner is present at all jobs to ensure each customer receives the unique care and attention they deserve.
+We are a licensed and fully insured business offering various fireplace and chimney services.